akshaysingh08/cofindo.github.io/About us.md

 ### Description :

+Platform to provide complete solution for problem statements provided by SME's or small enterprises/ Start-Ups.
-Uplift Innovators to learn, earn and explore their problem solving skills by providing a complete solution to the problem statements outsourced by SME's on board.
+Helping to uplift innovators to learn , earn and explore their problem solving skills.

 ### For INNOVATORS :